-You will be asked to monitor your body for the following:
+Once you leave the hospital, you will be asked to monitor your body for the following:

-- Please record the results on your patient record sheet.
+- Please record the results on your patient record sheet

 - You will receive or be asked to purchase a blood pressure machine before you are discharged from the hospital.
 Your nurse will teach you and your family on use of the blood pressure machine.

-- Please weigh yourself every morning after you urinate, but before you eat and record the results on your patient record sheet.
+- Please weigh yourself every morning after you urinate but before you eat and record the results on your patient record sheet

 Blood sugar (diabetics only)